arahi7860/es6-classes/README.md

 ### When should we use setters and getters?

-Almost never.
-Bugs around setters and getters can be very hard to track down.
-Most JS developers forget they even exist.
-For anything more complex than the `fullName` example, do not use getters and setters.
+Carefully.
+Bugs around setters and getters can be very hard to track down, so take care when implementing complex parsing or business logic operations inside getters or setters.
+On the other hand, they can be very helpful for exposing manageable chunks of complex data objects without complicating the underlying representation of the domain model.
+That's a mouthful to say, but will make more sense when working with more complicated apps.

 ## Alternatives to getters and setters